Scottsdale Fashion Square: History

 During the 1930s and 1940s, the land which would become the Scottsdale Fashion Square was too far from the established Scottsdale and Phoenix business areas to be considered valuable.
 A Ryan-Evans drug store was the only retail establishment on the site.
 During the 1940s the 40-acre site was purchased by Harry Lenart.
-In the 1950s he began to plan for a small shopping center.
+In the 1950s the land was used for a rodeo stadium before he began to plan for a small shopping center.
 In 1959, the center opened consisting of four stores in addition to the existing drug store: a grocery store, barber shop, liquor store, and camera store.
-In 1960 a steakhouse, built by Joe Hunt, Sr. was added.
+In 1960 a steakhouse, built by Joe Hunt Sr. was added.

-Scottsdale Fashion Square was originally built as a 3-story open-air structure in 1961.
+Scottsdale Fashion Square was originally built as a three-story open-air structure in 1961.
 The structure was designed by Edward L. Varney Associates, and built by Kitchell Contractors.
 It was anchored by two local Phoenix stores, department store Goldwater's and supermarket AJ Bayless.
 At the time, the primary competitor was the Los Arcos Mall, a fully enclosed mall built in 1969, also located in Scottsdale.
 Its early financial success led to an expansion of the west-side of the mall in 1974, which nearly doubled the square-footage of the mall.
 This expansion also added an additional department store, Diamond's, to the northern section of the mall.

 In 1977, a competing mall, the fully enclosed Camelview Plaza, was built just west of Scottsdale Fashion Square, on the other side of North 70th Street.
 The competing mall was developed by Chicago business-man John F. Cuneo.
 Belli & Belli also of Chicago were the architects of the new mall.
 Camelview Plaza boasted Los Angeles department store Bullock's and Sakowitz.
 The shopping center also included a Harkins Camelview Theatre on an outparcel.

 For several years, the two malls competed for shoppers and tenants.
 In 1982 after Westcor's purchase of the mall, the owners agreed to connect the malls by building a two-story retail bridge across North 70th Street, replacing the shuttle service that ran between the two malls.
 In the process, the street separating the two malls was sunk below grade-level, widened to four lanes, and renamed North Goldwater Boulevard.
 The two malls were largely gutted and completely renovated.
 Dillard's took over the former AJ Bayless and Diamond's spaces to create a new department store, while Goldwater's was expanded to 235000 sqft.
 A ground-level food court, anchored by a 7-screen Harkins Theatres cinema, was also added.
 The redevelopment was completed in 1991, closely followed by the addition of Neiman Marcus (in the former Sakowitz) in 1992.